-1.8 ACCREDITATION
+1.7 ACCREDITATION

-Cameron University is accredited by the Higher Learning Commission, a commission of the North Central Association of Colleges and Schools.
-Teacher education programs at the University are accredited by the Oklahoma Commission for Teacher Preparation and the National Council for Accreditation of Teacher Education; and the Bachelor of Arts degree with a major in music, Bachelor of Music degrees, and the Bachelor of Music Education degree are accredited by the National Association of Schools of Music.
-Undergraduate and graduate degree programs offered by the School of Business are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+Cameron University is accredited by the Higher Learning Commission.
+Teacher education programs at the University are accredited by the Oklahoma Office of Educational Quality and Accountability and the Council for the Accreditation of Educator Preparation; and the Bachelor of Arts degree with a major in music, Bachelor of Music degrees, and the Bachelor of Music Education degree are accredited by the National Association of Schools of Music.
+Undergraduate and graduate degree programs offered by the Department of Business are accredited by the Accreditation Council for Business Schools and Programs.
 The Medical Technology curriculum is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) in cooperation with the Commission on Accreditation of Allied Health Education Programs.
-The Bachelor of Science degree with a major in Chemistry (Professional Option) offered by the Department of Physical Sciences is certified by the American Chemical Society (ACS).
+The Associate in Applied Science Degree in Respiratory Care is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+The Associate in Applied Science Degree in Radiologic Technology is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Bachelor of Science degree with a major in Chemistry (Professional Option) offered by the Department of Chemistry, Physics and Engineering is certified by the American Chemical Society (ACS).

-1.9 PHYSICAL PLANT
+1.8 PHYSICAL PLANT